How to Read Drum Notation for Beginners

 How to Read Drum Notation

-Now that you have a basic understanding of how drum sheet music is structured, it’s time to look at the notation itself.
+Now that you have a basic understanding of how to drum sheet music is structured, it’s time to look at the notation itself.

 Let’s start by discussing the two main parts of a drum note.